 - Your age may contribute to the outcome of rehabilitation.
 Generally, recovery comes easy and quicker in children and young adults than in older adults.

-- Your family member, friends, and social networks can make an outstanding contribution to your recovery
+- Your family members, friends, and social networks can make an outstanding contribution to your recovery.

 When can you commence stroke rehabilitation?

 Generally, you will likely regain your lost skills quicker if you begin your rehabilitation on time.
 Research indicates that it is common for people to start stroke rehabilitation within the hospital in 24 to 48 hours.
 However, your health team will aim to;